-- The Child Protection and Safeguarding policy and procedures are implemented and followed by all staff; - There are at least 2 Designated Safeguarding Leads, and these are named within this policy, along with their contact details. - There is a named governor for safeguarding who is named in the policy, along with appropriate contact details. - Sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - Where there is a safeguarding concern that the child's wishes and feelings are considered when determining what action to take and what services to provide; - Systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart; - All staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures; - That pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - They liaise with the school's Education Standards Manager (ESM) and the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff, supply staff or volunteer; and - Anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.
+- the Child Protection and Safeguarding policy and procedures are implemented and followed by all staff; - there are at least 2 Designated Safeguarding Leads, and these are named within this policy, along with their contact details. - there is a named governor for safeguarding who is named in the policy, along with appropriate contact details. - sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - where there is a safeguarding concern that the child's wishes and feelings are taken into account when determining what action to take and what services to provide; - systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart: - all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures; - that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - they liaise with the school's Education Standards Manager (ESM) and the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff, supply staff or volunteer; and - anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.